 A package can be an entrypoint in some contexts and not in others.
 Say your app uses a library package A. When you run your app, A is not the entrypoint package.
 However, if you go over to A and execute its tests, in that context, it is the entrypoint since your app isn’t involved.

 A directory inside your package that is allowed to contain Dart entrypoints.

 Pub has a whitelist of these directories:

 bin) may also

-A package that other packages will depend on.
-Library packages may have dependencies on other packages and may be dependencies themselves.
-They may also include scripts that will be run directly.
+A package that other packages can depend on.
+Library packages can have dependencies on other packages and can be dependencies themselves.
+They can also include scripts to be run directly.
 The opposite of a library package is an application package.

 Since semantic versioning requires